Jkuzz/java-point-of-sale/README.md

 ### Database module
 This module provides a database access to other modules.
-The Database class holds single connection point to the database server and all db communication flows through it.
+The Database class holds single connection point to the database server and all
+DB communication flows through it.

 For a plugin to retreive the database connection from this module, it must declare its required database tables programatically.
 The module then ensures the appropriate tables exist in the DB, according to the provided definitions.
 This way, no database setup is required initially by the user,